Healthcare institutions

 - Registering in the portal https://sws-nmvs.eu/.
 The technical documents (i.e., code examples, description of the interfaces, etc.) necessary for the development of the integrations with the national medicines verification system are available in this portal;

 - o Executing preliminary tests.
 The preliminary tests will be executed after successful registration in the portal referred to in the previous paragraph, using the baseline testing functionality.
 The tests are executed in the sandbox environment.
-The results of the tests must be documented in the form available for that purpose in the above mentioned portal and aqui;
+The results of the tests must be documented in the form provided by MVO Portugal;

 - o Signing the draft of the contract.
 The draft of the contract will be sent by email after the reception of the access request form.
 Two hardcopies must be signed and sent to the following address: